bryan1anderson/iMessage-to-Day-One-Importer/README.md

 # KNOW ISSUES:
-Make sure Don't Sign Code is the selected setting in Build Settings > Code Signing Identity
+Make sure Don't Sign Code is the selected setting in Build Settings > Code Signing Identity When code signing is enabled, it looks like some sandbox restrictions are disabling access to the iMessage DB

 # TODO:
 import picture attatchments